Creating a new NHS England: Health Education England, NHS Digital and NHS England have merged. Learn more.

 - supporting nine Integrated Care Systems (ICSs) from across the country to deliver small-scale pilots to help inform our plans for supporting the care sector in future years

-Please visit our NHSX Digitising Social Care Records FutureNHS page for more information and regular updates.
+Visit the Digital Social Care website for more information and regular updates.

 Our programme on infrastructure supports the realisation of a fully digitised sector.
 This is so that social care providers and staff can make the most of digital tools.
 This will help us move toward an integrated health and care system that delivers joined-up care.

-Technology on its own will not be successfully adopted without equipping the adult social care workforce with the skills and support to embed digital ways of working.
+Technology on its own will not be successfully adopted without equipping the adult social care workforce with the confidence, skills and support to embed digital ways of working.
+To ensure the social care workforce has the skills and confidence to use technology, as set out in People at the Heart of Care, we will provide a comprehensive digital learning offer that includes accessible training and online resources to build transferrable digital skills.

-Informed by this research we are exploring a range of options to ensure we continue to offer practical guidance and support tailored to the needs of the social care sector.
+Informed by this research we are developing a range of options to ensure we continue to offer practical guidance and support tailored to the needs of the social care sector.
+We have already delivered two free training programmes to support social care professionals, working in partnership with Skills for Care and the National Care Forum.
 Going forward the review findings will continue to help shape our policy direction, and we will continue to work closely with sector partners to decide on priorities and next steps for supporting workforce development.